mgheorghe/sonic-mgmt/docs/testbed/README.testbed.Keysight.md

 ### Network connections
 - IxNetwork API server is connected to IxNetwork via the management port.
 - IxNetwork test ports are directly connected to single or multiple DUTs.
+- for DASH testbed CloudStorm and Novus ports are connected into a UHD100T32 and that is connected to the smartswitch.

 ## Deploy IxNetwork API Server